-Video games and movies aren’t the only media to contain inside jokes, allusions, and puzzles; some literary giants are in on the act, too.
+Video games and movies aren’t the only media to contain inside jokes, allusions, and puzzles: some literary giants are in on the act, too.
 Whether it’s an odd quotation, invented place, or mysterious pattern, these tidbits—which can escape detection on a first reading—often have a special significance for the author.
-Eagle-eyed readers have long been searching for and sharing these literary Easter eggs, and we’ve rounded up eight sneaky and surprising examples below.
+Eagle-eyed readers have searched for and shared these literary Easter eggs, and we’ve rounded up eight sneaky and surprising examples below.

 "Then wear the gold hat, if that will move her;

 If you can bounce high, bounce for her too,

 I must have you!'"